groonga/groonga/doc/source/reference/commands/select.rst

 If you use ``_score`` without ``query`` nor ``filter`` parameters, it's just ignored but get a warning in log file.

+.. _select-offset:

 ``offset``
 """"""""""

 It specifies offset to determine output records range.
-Offset is zero-origin. ``--offset 1`` means output range is started from the 2nd record.
+Offset is zero-zero. ``--offset 1`` means output range is started from the 2nd record.

 .. groonga-command